Sanamanel/Forum/README.md

-The project consists of the creation of a bulletin board created with PHP, Bootstrap, MySQL ans SASS.
+The project consists of the creation of a bulletin board created with HTML, CSS, Javascript, PHP, Bootstrap, MySQL ans SASS.
 The website is fully responsive and requires registration to access it.
 In order to make it Dynamic, we have created a database.